yoursunny/NDNts/packages/keychain/README.md

 * In Firefox, persistent keychain stores JWK instead of `CryptoKey`, due to [Mozilla Bug 1545813](https://bugzilla.mozilla.org/show_bug.cgi?id=1545813).
 * In Firefox, persistent keychain is unusable in a Private Browsing window, due to [Mozilla Bug 781982](https://bugzilla.mozilla.org/show_bug.cgi?id=1639542).
+* In Chrome, AES 192-bit key is not supported.
 * In iOS and macOS Safari, ECDSA P-521 curve is not supported.